Vidbir: 2020

-Vidbir 2022
+2022

 Following controversy regarding her travel history, Alina Pash's status as a legitimate participant, and therefore winner, of Vidbir was challenged, which resulted in her participation being ceased by Suspilne as well as her withdrawal.
-The runner-up, Kalush Orchestra, were chosen as the Ukrainian entrant for the Eurovision Song Contest 2022.
+The runner-up, Kalush Orchestra, was chosen as the Ukrainian entrant for the Eurovision Song Contest 2022.

-Vidbir 2023
+2023

+2024

+In this edition, the public determined a wildcard entry through an online vote.
+During the show, aired on 3 February 2024, the voting app crashed, causing the voting window to be extended to the following day.

+2025

+The final was held on 8 February 2025 with many veteran Ukrainian Eurovision performers as guests, including Alyona Alyona, Jamala, Jerry Heil, Kalush, Kateryna Pavlenko, Mélovin, Ruslana, Tina Karol, and Tvorchi.
+Artem Kotenko and Svitlana Tarabarova also performed "Hear Me Now," which finished in third place at Junior Eurovision Song Contest 2024.